There is a wide variety of conventional mortgages that is catered to each individual’s needs.

 To qualify for a second home or vacation home mortgage, a 10% down payment is required as well as a 620 FICO credit score.

-Minimum down payment requirements for an investment home mortgage loan is 15% down payment.
+The minimum down payment requirement for an investment home mortgage loan is 15% down payment.

 HomePath Mortgage Conventional Loans